fioprotocol/fio-devhub/_docs/fio-protocol/index.md

 The FIO Protocol currently provides several features, with a robust roadmap of future items that may be added.
 Currently, the FIO Protocol enables the following:

-#### FIO Address
+#### FIO Crypto Handle

-[FIO Addresses]({{site.baseurl}}/docs/fio-protocol/fio-address) act as the human readable “wallet names” and user identifiers on the network.
-In addition, FIO Addresses are the gateway to all other capabilities of the FIO Protocol.
-Registration of a FIO Address is done in a FIO enabled wallet or exchange where a FIO Private/Public Key pair is generated.
-The FIO Address and all actions on the FIO Chain are self-sovereign via the FIO Private Key.
-Without a FIO Address, users cannot access any of the other FIO protocol capabilities.
+[FIO Crypto Handles]({{site.baseurl}}/docs/fio-protocol/fio-address) act as the human readable “wallet names” and user identifiers on the network.
+In addition, FIO Crypto Handles are the gateway to all other capabilities of the FIO Protocol.
+Registration of a FIO Crypto Handle is done in a FIO enabled wallet or exchange where a FIO Private/Public Key pair is generated.
+The FIO Crypto Handle and all actions on the FIO Chain are self-sovereign via the FIO Private Key.
+Without a FIO Crypto Handle, users cannot access any of the other FIO protocol capabilities.

 #### FIO Request

-A [FIO Request]({{site.baseurl}}/docs/how-to/fio-request) is a transaction in which a payee is requesting funds from payer using FIO Addresses.
+A [FIO Request]({{site.baseurl}}/docs/how-to/fio-request) is a transaction in which a payee is requesting funds from payer using FIO Crypto Handles.
 The payee first encrypts all sensitive metadata (e.g. currency, amount, public address of payee, memo, etc.) using Diffie-Hellman key method , which derives a shared secret from the payee private key and the payer public key and places the transaction on the FIO Chain.
 The payer polls the FIO Chain, decrypts the metadata inside their wallet and uses the information to pre-populate the send transaction, which is broadcasted to the native blockchain without involving the FIO Protocol.

 #### FIO Data